bcgov/cas-registration/docs/rjsf-forms.md

 }
 ```

-## Custom widgets

-The `defaultTheme` includes many custom widgets which can be set in the forms `uiSchema` using the `ui:widget` option.

 ## Custom validation

 To create custom validation for a field, in `FormBase`, add your format to the `customFormats` object. e.g.: